 Most nose bleeds occur toward the front of the nose, with 90% of those occurring in Kiesselbach’s plexus located in the nasal septum.

-In the beginning, remembering that vitamin B12 plays an essential part in blood health, I would immediately go to my Methylcobalamin lozenges and put one under my tongue.
+In the beginning, remembering that vitamin B12 plays an essential part in blood health, I immediately got my Methylcobalamin lozenges and put one under my tongue.
 That usually stopped the bleeding within a minute.

 That in itself interested me.
-I wondered if the B12 could actually get so thoroughly into my blood stream so quickly that it could stop the nose bleed almost immediately.
+I wondered if B12 could actually get so thoroughly into my blood stream that quickly, quickly enough to stop the nose bleed almost immediately.

 Now that I’ve had so many nosebleeds as a result of extremely stressful thoughts re my plants, re covid, re Election Fraud, re Corporate Media, I’m thinking that the B12 lozenge doesn’t stop my nosebleed as much as my thought that it will stop my nosebleed.